ytakefuji/exercises/README.md

 You should check the content of winequality-red.csv before coding.

-# 6. CDOT regression and data augmentation
+# 6. CDOT regression with data augmentation

 https://github.com/ytakefuji/cdot